Updated: Mar 1

 #PBPitch – Picture books.

-#Kisspit – for romance authors, usually on Valentine's Day (14 Feb)
+#Kisspit – For romance authors, usually on Valentine's Day.

 How to write a Twitter pitch

 I highly recommend reading Dan Koboldt's pitching tips as a starting point.
 It is also good to research pitches that have done well in previous contests and unpack them to see if yours can follow a similar format.
-However, if you're short on time, here's a basic outline I've come up with, using my manuscript as an example:
+However, if you're short on time, here's a basic outline I've come up with, using my book The Rarkyn's Familiar as an example:

-Character + situation/story trigger: Chaya, she's bound in blood pact with a monster.
+Character + situation/story trigger: Lyss, she's bound in blood pact with a monster.

 Desire: Get to Illredus to break the pact, find her father's killer.